AWS WAF(Web Application Firewall)

-We are witnessing remarkable technology developments that are transforming the way the world functions in only a few years.
+We are witnessing remarkable technological developments that are transforming the way the world functions in only a few years.

 What is a Web Application Firewall?